Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Private Banking Options:

-• Some private banks may permit equity release (usually capped around 60% LTV).
+- Some private banks may allow equity release, often capped around ~60% LTV in Spain.

 Key Considerations: